Watch Scott Jennings Slap Down This Shoddy Talking Point About the Spending Bill

 AP Photo/Jacquelyn Martin

-North Carolina Hurricane Helene victims are furious at the government for, what they say, has abandoned them without proper resources or supplies.
-Even so, the storm has taken more than 200 lives and the feeder Al government’s response has been less than urgent.
+North Carolina Hurricane Helene victims are furious at the government for what they say has abandoned them without proper resources or supplies.
+Even so, the storm has taken more than 200 lives, and the feeder Al government’s response has been less than urgent.

 Advertisement

-Speaking to Fox News’ Jesse Watters, Jordan Lanning, an Asheville resident, criticizing Biden for not visiting the destroyed areas for five days and accused the president of not thinking “we were worth coming down to see us himself.”
+Speaking to Fox News’ Jesse Watters, Jordan Lanning, an Asheville resident, criticized Biden for not visiting the destroyed areas for five days and accused the president of not thinking “we were worth coming down to see us himself.”

 Biden made a quick pit stop in Asheville on his way to Raleigh.

 “It’s disgraceful,” he continued.
-“I mean, they keep saying ‘We the people.’
+“I mean, they keep saying, ‘We the people.’
 No, there is no ‘We the people.’
 It is them versus us.
 Like, they’re not for us.
 It’s all about them — they tell us what we need instead of listening to us.”

 Advertisement

-Meanwhile, the Federal Emergency Management Agency (FEMA) is under fire for giving just $750 million in aid to the hurricane victims— only $50 more than what the victims of the 2023 Maui firesreceived.
+Meanwhile, the Federal Emergency Management Agency (FEMA) is under fire for giving just $750 million in aid to the hurricane victims—only $50 more than what the victims of the 2023 Maui fires received.

 “We heard that Biden was just, ya know, gonna be flying around — it kind of just made us feel like, as our president, where is the guidance?” she asked.
 “You’re supposed to be here helping us with this … almost a sense of abandonment.”